Topological classification of Higher-order topological phases with nested band inversion surfaces: Asymmetric boundary states

 As shown in Fig. \ref{Dgamma}(a), $S_2^{m=2,a}$ falls within the region with a nonzero $v_1$, and it holds a nonzero topological invariant

 for the parameters we choose \cite{PRXQuantum.2.020320,LI2021}.
-Note that by definition, this $v_2$ corresponds not to the winding of $(h_2,h_3)$ shown in Fig. \ref{Dgamma}(a), but to the winding of $(h_2,M_2)$ at $k_3=0$, with $k_2$ varying from $0$ to $2\pi$.
-Nevertheless, these two winding properties are equivalent as they both reflect the 2D Chern topology of $H^{(D)}_2(\mathbf{k}_{1,\parallel})$.
-Furthermore, a nonzero $v_2$ describes a nontrivial 1D topology along $k_2$-direction at $k_3=0$, corresponding to a pair of chiral edge states of $H_2^{({\rm D})}(\mathbf{k}_{1,\parallel})$ when OBC is taken along $r_2$-direction.
+Note that, by definition, this $v_2$ corresponds not to the winding of $(h_2,h_3)$ shown in Fig. \ref{Dgamma}(a), but to the winding of $(h_2,M_2)$ at $k_3=0$, with $k_2$ varying from $0$ to $2\pi$.
+Nevertheless, these two winding properties are equivalent, as they both reflect the 2D Chern topology of $H^{(D)}_2(\mathbf{k}_{1,\parallel})$.
+Furthermore, a nonzero $v_2$ describes a nontrivial 1D topology along the $k_2$ direction at $k_3=0$, corresponding to a pair of chiral edge states of $H_2^{({\rm D})}(\mathbf{k}_{1,\parallel})$ when the OBC is taken along the $r_2$ direction.
 Due to the nested relation between $S_2^{m=2,a}$ and $S_2^{m=1}$, such topological properties can be captured by the surface states of $H_1^{({\rm D})}(\mathbf{k}_{1,\parallel})$ and manifests as chiral-like hinge states in Fig. \ref{Dgamma}(b).

-Similarly, a topological invariant defined for $S_2^{m=2,b}$ characterizes topological properties along $k_3(r_3)$ direction.
+Similarly, a topological invariant defined for $S_2^{m=2,b}$ characterizes topological properties along the $k_3(r_3)$ direction.
 However, $S_2^{m=2,b}$ falls outside the nonzero region of $v_1$ enclosed by $S_1^{m=2}$, meaning that its topological properties (if any) cannot be captured by the surface states.
-Therefore the overall system shows a trivial 2nd-order topology when OBC is taken along $r_2$-direction, in consistent with the absence of chiral-like hinge states in Fig. \ref{Dgamma}(c).
-Note that in both Figs. \ref{Dgamma}(b) and (c) we have also taken OBC along $r_1$-direction, and PBC along the third direction, so to illustrate only the 2nd-order topology associated to the two OBC directions in each case.
+Therefore, the overall system shows a trivial second-order topology when the OBC is taken along the $r_2$ direction, consistent with the absence of chiral-like hinge states in Fig. \ref{Dgamma}(c).
+Note that in both Figs. \ref{Dgamma}(b) and \ref{Dgamma}(c), we have also taken the OBC along the $r_1$ direction, and PBC along the third direction, so as to illustrate only the second-order topology associated to the two OBC directions in each case.